Quick Verdict

 The Bottom Line

-Glow Recipe products work -- they're not a scam.
-They're just priced for their Instagram branding and Sephora shelf position rather than their active ingredient content.
-Three out of four hero products have near-identical dupes on Amazon for 60-80% less.
+Glow Recipe products are not a scam.
+They're just priced for their Instagram branding and Sephora shelf position as much as their active ingredient content.
+Three out of four hero products have close lower-cost alternatives on Amazon for 60-80% less.

 Verdict: Skip most of the line.
 If you want to try one, Avocado Melt Retinol Sleeping Mask is the most differentiated pick.
-For niacinamide, HA, and vitamin C, the Amazon dupes above deliver the same results for a fraction of the cost.
+For niacinamide, HA, and vitamin C, the Amazon alternatives above fill similar routine roles for a fraction of the cost.

 Frequently Asked Questions